linagora/linshare/documentation/EN/epics/drive/story-10-user-delete-workgroup-inside-Drive.md

 ## Definition

 #### Preconditions

-*  Given that i am a Linshare user
+*  Given that i am a LinShare user

 #### Description

 *  After logged-in successfully, i go to Shared Space section.
 *  I can see the list of Drives/Workgroups.
 *  I click on a Drive, i can see the list of workgroups inside that Drive